-So if Massage is a healing art, but it does not heal anything, what exactly does it do?
+So if massage therapy is a healing art, but it doesn’t heal anything, what exactly does it do?

-There are major teaching institutions with ‘healing arts’ right in their name who teach massage therapy.
-I wonder what they tell their students?
+There are major teaching institutions with ‘healing arts’ included in their name who teach massage therapy.
+A good question would be – what do they tell their students?
 A healing arts institution teaches a healing art which is not allowed to heal anything.
-Sounds pretty strange to me!
+Isn’t this a strange contradiction?

 What does ‘healing’ really mean?

 Part of the problem is the definition of the word “healing.”
-What really is healing anyway?
-Does it mean that a surgeon cuts out a cancerous tumor and now the patient is healed?
+What actually is healing anyway?
+Which of the following qualify as healing: